Make your ESL Speaking Class Awesome

 It’s a classic one for a reason!
 Charades are a fun party class game and an excellent way to review vocabulary, in a sneaky kind of way.

-They’re really useful in conversation!
+These words are really useful in a conversation!
 Go over this when you’re doing a conversation activity and require students to ask at least one or two follow-up questions to their partner.

 For kids, flashcards are pure gold in terms of what you can do with them.
 Check out that previous link for lots of ideas about how I use flashcards in my ESL speaking class for kids.